Hiroko Nagata: Purge incident

 Japan's leftist student movement in the 1960s pervaded the country's universities, and, by late in the decade, had become balkanised, competitive, and violent.
 After a series of incidents in which student groups injured or killed law enforcement officials as well as the general public, Japan's National Police Agency cracked down on these organizations, raiding their hideouts and arresting dozens in 1971 and 1972.
 Attempting to escape from the police, a core group of radicals from the URA, including Nagata, retreated to a compound in the mountains of Gunma Prefecture during the winter of 1972.

 During the second week of February 1972 at the compound, Nagata and the URA's chairman, Tsuneo Mori, initiated a violent purge of the group's members.
 In the purge, Nagata and Mori directed the beating deaths of eight members and one non-member who happened to be present.
 Six other members were tied to trees outside, subsequently freezing to death in the extremely cold weather.
 Nagata especially targeted members who, in her opinion, "took too much interest in relations with women and did not devote enough ardour to the revolution."
 A few were killed for "attempting to escape"; one member was killed for asking for some tissue paper while inside his sleeping bag, an act that Nagata apparently construed as having a sexual significance.

-On 16 February, police arrested Mori, Nagata, and six other URA members both at the compound and at a nearby village.
+On February 16, police arrested Mori, Nagata, and six other URA members both at the compound and at a nearby village.
 Five others, armed with rifles and shotguns, managed to escape, fleeing on foot through the mountains towards Karuizawa in nearby Nagano Prefecture, eventually taking refuge in a mountain guest lodge, initiating the Asama-Sansō incident.

 Criminal trial, sentence, illness, and death

-Nagata was sentenced to death in the Tokyo District Court on 18 June 1982.
-On 26 September 1986, the Tokyo High Court upheld her death sentence.
-On 19 February 1993, the Supreme Court of Japan upheld her death sentence.
-Nagata submitted a plea for a retrial, which was declined by the courts on 28 November 2006.
+Nagata was sentenced to death in the Tokyo District Court on June 18, 1982.
+On September 26, 1986, the Tokyo High Court upheld her death sentence.
+On February 19, 1993, the Supreme Court of Japan upheld her death sentence.
+Nagata submitted a plea for a retrial, which was declined by the courts on November 28, 2006.

 Nagata wrote several books during her time in prison and attracted the attention of a support group.
 Her supporters reported that she had suffered from declining health, including a brain tumor, for several years which had gone untreated.
 Nagata underwent surgery for a brain tumor in 1984.
 She collapsed from brain atrophy in 2006 and was transferred to a medical prison in Hachioji.
 Nagata returned to the Tokyo Detention House in 2007, but was bedridden.

-On 11 October 2008, it was revealed that Nagata had fallen into a critical condition due to the tumor, so her family was called for visitation to the Tokyo Detention Center.
-Nagata died on 5 February 2011.
+On October 11, 2008, it was revealed that Nagata had fallen into a critical condition due to the tumor, so her family was called for visitation to the Tokyo Detention Center.
+Nagata died on February 5, 2011.